davidmarsoni/63-41-implementing-services-jakarta/README.md

 To add accounts to the wildfly server, we will need to add users to the “ApplicationRealm” (i.e., application users) of our application server.
 With WildFly, this can be done by using the script
 “rootJakartaEE\tools\ wildfly-27.0.0.Final\bin\add-user.bat” or
 “rootJakartaEE\tools\ wildfly-27.0.0.Final\bin\add-user.sh”.
+Yyou first have to choose the option 'b' to add the user to the ApplicationRealm.
+After that, you have to choose the username and password of the user.
+Then you have to choose the roles of the user, you can choose multiple roles by separating them with a comma.
+And at the end, you have to confirm the user creation.
+You have to say no to the next question, because we don't add the user to the management realm.
+And you need to repeat this process for each user.

 the accounts are the following: